Nogales, Arizona: Government

 The City of Nogales operates under a council-manager form of government in which the mayor is elected to a 4-year term and has a single vote on the city council.
 The council then hires a city manager to run the day-to-day operations of the city.
 The 6 city council members are elected at-large to 4-year terms.

 Transportation

 Nogales is located at the south end of Interstate 19.
 Arizona State Route 189 connects Interstate 19 with the Nogales-Mariposa Port of Entry and Mexican Federal Highway 15.
 Arizona State Route 82 connects Nogales with Patagonia and Sonoita.
 Interstate 11 is proposed to replace I-19, terminating in Nogales.

 Santa Cruz County operates the Nogales International Airport, a general use airport.

 Local bus transportation in Nogales is currently provided by local companies.
 Private bus companies Greyhound and TUFESA, as well as several shuttle companies, connect Nogales with Tucson and points north.

+Rail transportation is provided by the Union Pacific Railroad (formerly the Southern Pacific Railroad) north to Tucson.